Wawrzyn321/katacoda-scenarios/console-istioless/intro.md

-# Welcome to Kymcia Console tutorial
+# Welcome to Kyma Console tutorial

-You will install the Console without Istio!
-How cool is that?
+You will install basic Kyma components along with Console UI chart.
+Then you will expose the Console to the world.